dorukeker/3dtouch-prank/README.md

 Have fun! :)

-P.S.
+p.s.
 Send me a message about your fake stories.
 I am curious what you will come up with.